Larry-Cui/notebook/docs/immigration/prjourney.md

 This article is a reproduction of [this post](https://nextmigrant.com/pr/aor-to-ppr){:target="\_blank"}.

+<p markdown="1" class="highlight yellow">The explanation of the "AoR" is not accurate in this post.
+It's sent out after the completeness check, not at the very beginning of the application submission.
+Please refer to [IRCC website](https://www.canada.ca/en/immigration-refugees-citizenship/corporate/publications-manuals/operational-bulletins-manuals/permanent-residence/economic-classes/procedures-centralized-intake-office-paper-based-non-applications.html){:target="\_blank"} for clarification.</p>

 ## <i class="fa-solid fa-file-import"></i> Acknowledgement of Receipt (AoR)

 <p class="highlight green">On the day or next day of application submission.</p>